-• Travel reimbursement stipend for round trip travel that exceeds 42 miles
+• Stipends for reimbursement for round trip travel exceeding 42 miles

 • Invitations to special events and programs

-• Evaluate and refine classes to meet the need of CATA artists with disabilities
+• Work with staff to evaluate and assess your classes and the outcomes for CATA artists, and refine and adjust classes as needed to meet the need of CATA artists with disabilities

-• Ability to adapt and modify learning experiences for all abilities
+• Ability to adapt and modify learning experiences for people of all abilities

 • An empathetic and intuitive personality

-• Willing to travel throughout Berkshire County, MA and Columbia County, NY
+• Reliable transportation and willingness to travel throughout Berkshire County, MA and Columbia County, NY